drakkar-lig/walt-python-packages/client/walt/client/doc/md/server-setup-from-fresh-debian.md

 ## Overview

-These are the steps you should follow to install the walt server system on a machine freshly installed with debian 11 (bullseye) operating system.
+These are the steps you should follow (as root user) to install the walt server system on a machine freshly installed with debian 11 (bullseye) operating system.

 Note that walt server software interacts with various network daemons (lldpd, snmpd, dhcpd, ptpd, ntpd,